Richard Wright Procter

-Richard Wright Procter (1816–1881) was an English barber, poet, and author.
+Richard Wright Procter (1816–1881) was an English barber, poet, and writer.

 Life

 The son of Thomas Procter, he was born of poor parents in Paradise Vale, Salford, Lancashire, on 19 December 1816.
 Apprenticed to a barber, in due course he set up in business for himself in Long Millgate, Manchester, where he also ran a circulating library.
 He remained there for the rest of his life.

 Procter died at 133 Long Millgate, Manchester, on 11 September 1881, and was buried at St. Luke's, Cheetham.
 He had married, in 1840, Eliza Waddington, who predeceased him, and left five sons.

 Works

 From around 1840 he became part of a collective of working class poets known as the Sun Inn Group, whose members included Samuel Bamford, John Critchley Prince, John Bolton Rogerson, and Robert Rose.
 The Group held meetings held at the Sun Inn on Long Millgate in Manchester—which became known as "Poet's Corner" as a result—and he contributed to the Group's only published anthology, The Festive Wreath (1842).

 He had pieces published in City Muse (1853), edited by William Reid of Manchester.
 His other published works include: